Viper: Drilling RCS Thrusters

 USS Weehawken… again…

 The website Model Warships — a sight I spend WAY too much time reading — has uploaded some photos of my USS Weehawken build.
-Nothing much different than what is already here on my Modeling page, but it’s good to get some extra press.
+Nothing much different than what is already here on my Model Making page, but it’s good to get some extra press.